cn0047/stash/ed/t/methodologies.md

   * Velocity.

-**Velocity** is a measure of the amount of work a Team can tackle during a single Sprint and is the key metric in Scrum.
+**Velocity** is a measure of the amount of work a Team can tackle during a single sprint and is the key metric in Scrum.
 <br>Velocity is equivalent to a specification of an object's
 speed and direction of motion (e.g. 60 km/h to the north).